kuzzleio/documentation-old/src/sdk-reference/security/search-users.md

 }
 ```

-Executes a search on users according to a filter
+Executes a search on users according to a filter.

 ---